amartsop/axial_force_dataset/README.md

 ## JSON metadata file structure.
 This section provies a brief descripion of the metadata file structure used for the dataset description.
-The sections of the the file are the following:
+The sections of the file are the following:

 ### Source Section
 This section provides information with regard to the source of the dataset.